vdsou/my-crud-sep/README.md

 	4) In order to let the node server to connect the database, we'll have to add the 'skip-grant-tables' tag on the '/etc/mysql/conf.d/docker.cnf' folder inside the container.
 We can use the 'volumes' feature to override it on the container with the file supplied on the './docker-config/mysql/docker.cnf';

 b) Tasks for Node container:
     1) Define a PORT to the node service on the docker-compose and the app.js file and expose it to your host;
     2) Create a bridge network on your docker-compose and add it to all containers;
     3) Replace the database connection parameters on './backend/config/db-config.js'.
-The host will be the container name you supplied on the docker-file.yml.
-Use database name as 'my_crud' and the user and password you used to create the database.
+The host (container-name) and password are the ones you defined when create the database.
+User is "root" and database is "my_crud".
+    4) Specify "working_dir" as /home/node
+    5) Mount local directory /backend/ with container /home/node
+    6) Find a way to run docker-config/node/start_application.sh in the Node container, as soon as it is started

 c) Tasks for NGINX container: